LeadHaste

 Continuous Learning and Optimization

-I maintain data-quality pipelines so new sources or CRM schema changes don’t corrupt features.
-I log decisions and model versions in a registry for auditability and to support continual calibration and improvement.
+A/B test scoring changes against the current model before rolling out.
+Maintain data-quality pipelines so new sources or CRM schema changes don't corrupt features.
+Log decisions and model versions in a registry for auditability.

 Lead Scoring Models and Criteria